petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

   `$13=1`

 #### Tips & Tricks
 - Leave at `0` unless your sender specifically requires inches.
+Most G-code senders prefer the reports to be in metric, and handle imperial conversions locally
 ---

 ## `$14` – Invert Control Inputs (mask)